 \subsection{Environment}

-To deal with the aforementioned delays and costs during training,\footnote{We emphasize that this optimization applies only to the training phase,\ie the creation of filter rules, while the \toolcontrol{} is practical and can still be applied to any site in the wild, as it will be the case in our Sec.~\ref{sec:eval}.} we replace {\em visiting} a site in real-time with {\em emulating} a visit to the site, using saved site snapshots.
-Advantages include: (1) we can parallelize and speed-up the collection of snapshots, and then run MAB off-line; (2) we can reuse the same stored snapshots to try different $w$ values, algorithms or reward functions, while incurring the collection cost only once; and (3) we plan to make these snapshots available to the community for replicating our results and to use in their own work.
+To deal with the aforementioned delays and costs during training, we replace {\em visiting} a site live with {\em emulating} a visit to the site, using saved site snapshots.
+This provides advantages: (1) we can parallelize and speed up the collection of snapshots, and then run MAB off-line; (2) we can reuse the same stored snapshots to evaluate different $w$ values, algorithms, or reward functions while incurring the collection cost only once; and (3) we plan to make these snapshots available to the community (\ie{} it can replicate our results and utilize snapshots in its own work).

 \descr{Collecting and Storing Snapshots.} Site snapshots are collected up-front during the \textsc{Initialize} phase of Alg.~\ref{alg:autofrg-algorithm} and saved locally.
-We use AdGraph~\cite{iqbal2018adgraph}, an instrumented Chromium browser that can output a graph representation of how the site is loaded.
-To capture the dynamics, we visit a site multiple times (using Selenium~\cite{Selenium} to control AdGraph), collect and store multiple snapshots.
+We illustrate this in Fig.~\ref{fig:autofr-impl}, steps a--c.
+We use \adgraph{}~\cite{iqbal2018adgraph}, an instrumented Chromium browser that outputs a graph representation of how the site is loaded.
+To capture the dynamics, we visit a site multiple times using Selenium to control \adgraph{} and collect and store the site snapshots.
 The environment is dockerized using Debian Buster as the base image, making the setup simple and scalable.
 For example, we can retrieve \inittimes{} site snapshots in parallel, if the host machine can handle it.
 In Sec.~\ref{sec:autofrg-control-rules}, we find that a site snapshot takes \sstimeavg{} seconds on average to collect.
 Without parallelization, this would take 8 minutes to collect \inittimes{} snapshots sequentially.